respondcreate/django-versatileimagefield/README.md

 ##### Unallowed Sizer & Filter Names #####

 Sizer and Filter names cannot begin with an underscore as it would prevent them from being accessible within the template layer.
-Additionaly since Sizers are available for use directly on a `VersatileImageField`, there are some names that are unallowed; trying to register a Sizer with one of the following names will result in a `UnallowedSizerName` exception:
+Additionally, since Sizers are available for use directly on a `VersatileImageField`, there are some names that are unallowed; trying to register a Sizer with one of the following names will result in a `UnallowedSizerName` exception:

 * `build_filters_and_sizers`
 * `chunks`